SETL-Framework/setl-examples/README.md

     .setConnector("testObjectRepository")
     .setConnector("pokeGradesRepository")

-// Please get used to set a `deliveryId` when you register multiple `Connector` setl1
+// Please get used to set a `deliveryId` when you register one or multiple `Connector` setl1
     .setConnector("testObjectRepository", deliveryId = "testObject")
     .setConnector("pokeGradesRepository", deliveryId = "grades")